Bell Reviews and Plans

 Home Internet Services with no price hike

 Rogers and Bell are at it.
 Home Internet prices are set to increase, yes, again.
-According to sources at Rogers and Bell, the price increase is due to investments on their respective networks.
+According to sources at Rogers and Bell, the price increase is due to investments in their respective networks.
 Though possible seems odd price hike is almost in unison.
 Rogers's price hike is effective March 12th and Bell's will be in April.
 These always seem to fall around the same time for the past few years.

 The Metamorphosis of Landlines

 Canadians love to communicate.
 That is not a secret.
 Today the evolving and changing telecommunications landscape offers many different ways to communicate.
 Though it is unavoidable to look and examine in particular the traditional phone landlines; which no matter how you look at landlines extinction is a word that comes to mind.
 At least for a generation.

 According to the 2016 Communications Monitoring Report published by CRTC, the landline sector lost subscribers at a 4.3% rate in the five year period